We've seen organisations rise to the challenge of supporting the majority of their employees working remotely from home.

 When appropriate workflows should be added to forms, so the relevant party, such as the employee's manager, is notified and can follow up appropriately.

+One of the best ways to reinforce a positive and connected company culture with a distributed workforce, is by delivering timely, consistent and personalised news.
 Most, if not all organisations, feature news on their intranet homepage, so this is a good place to deliver key news to a mass (and remote) audience.
 It's much easier to view news and information here in a nicely formatted and filterable layout, as opposed to digging through emails.

 Intranets have a publish to all option and a publish to select groups option, if the latter has been setup.
 Common groups generally consist of the type of user, such as board members, head office staff, store staff and so on, as well as subsidiaries and brands.
 Though we've also seen an uplift in groups created for temporary or casual employees across some organisations, to target information and communications to their specific needs.